micahThor/data-structures-and-algorithms/code401challenges/README.md

 ---
 ---

-# Challenge Summary
-Code Challenge 2 on Jan 7.
+# Challenge Summary- Code Challenge 2 on Jan 7.
 1. Given an array as input, insert integer input at the center of the array.
 Return that array.

 2. Create test cases to test method.
 Use an even and odd lengthed array.